29 Warehouse Automation Statistics That’ll Blow Your Mind

 Are you considering implementing automation in your warehouse, distribution center, or order fulfillment operation?
 We can help you think through your options.

 Whichever version of the future you subscribe to, the truth is that warehouse automation is here to stay, and it’s only going to get more and more sophisticated and advanced as time goes on.
 Here are 29 statistics that will help you understand the true value that warehouse automation brings to today’s rapidly evolving economy.

 Before diving into statistics specifically focused on how automation can benefit the warehouses and distribution centers that pursue it, it’s important to understand the trends that have led many of today’s order fulfillment operations to pursue automation.
 Among them are an increased awareness of the technologies, rising labor costs, and rising land/rent/facility costs, all of which encourage business owners to automate to bring costs down.

-2. Worldwide sales of warehouse automation technology (robotics, logistics, etc.) reached $1.9 billion in 2016 and are expected to reach a market value of $22.4 billion by the end of 2021.
+2. Worldwide sales of warehouse automation technology (robotics, logistics, etc.) are expected to reach a market value of more than $22.4 billion by the end of 2021.
 (Source)

 Warehouse automation is already big money and is only going to get bigger as more and more companies and operations begin making the switch.